jfdelnero/HxCModPlayer/readme.txt

 Compile-time C defines options :

 HXCMOD_MONO_OUTPUT       : Turn the output format in mono mode.
 HXCMOD_8BITS_OUTPUT      : Set the output wave format in 8bits.
 HXCMOD_UNSIGNED_OUTPUT   : Set the output wave format unsigned.
 HXCMOD_MAXCHANNELS       : Set the maximum supported channels (default : 32).
                            Reduce it to gain some RAM space.
                            Increase it if you want to support some specials mods (up to 999).
 HXCMOD_BIGENDIAN_MACHINE : The target machine is big endian.
+HXCMOD_SLOW_TARGET       : For slow targets : Disable stereo mixing and output filter.
+HXCMOD_USE_PRECALC_VOLUME_TABLE : Use precalculated volume table for the mixing.
+                                  suppress the multiply operations for slow targets.
+                                  The table need 32KB of RAM.
 --------------------------------------------------------------------------------------
  Files on the repository
 --------------------------------------------------------------------------------------